elsell/monarch-money-amazon-connector/README.md

 ## A Note About SemVer

 MMAC is committed to using [Semantic Versioning](https://semver.org/) for its codebase.
-This means we are going to reach v1.0.0 very quickly, as strictly adhering to SemVer requires a major version increment for every breaking change.
+This means we are going to increment major versions relatively quickly, as strictly adhering to SemVer requires a major version increment for every breaking change.

 There is a lot of discussion about whether, for this reason, SemVer is "bad".
 In my opinion,